xmgbautista/xmgbautista.github.io/_pages/about.md

 ## About Me

 I am a Research Fellow at the Sim Kee Boon Institute for Financial Economics at Singapore Management University.
 I received my Ph.D. in
-Economics from the University of Houston. <br>
+Economics from the University of Houston.

 ## Research Interests
+* Macroeconomics
-Macroeconomics, Household Finance
+* Household Finance

 ## Contact Details
 Email: [xmgbautista@gmail.com](mailto:xmgbautista@gmail.com) <br>